Tredegar Iron and Coal Company

 For the ironworks in the US state of Virginia, see Tredegar Iron Works.

-Tredegar Iron and Coal Company was an important 19th century ironworks in Tredegar, Wales, which due to its need for coke became a major developer of coal mines and particularly the Sirhowy Valley of South Wales.
-It is most closely associated with the Industrial Revolution and coal mining in the South Wales Valleys.
+Tredegar Iron and Coal Company was an important 19th century ironworks in Tredegar, in the historic county of Monmouthshire in South East Wales.
+Because of its need for coke, it became a major developer of coal mining in the Sirhowy Valley of South Wales and in the South Wales Valleys generally.
+The Company is associated more widely with the onset of the Industrial Revolution in South Wales.